tskit-dev/msprime/docs/api.rst

     rates over the entire region and in coalescent time units.
-The motivation for this is to allow the user change the size of the simulated region without having to rescale the recombination and mutation rates, and to allow users to easily state per-generation recombination rates.
+The motivation for this is to allow the user change the size of the simulated region without having to rescale the recombination and mutation rates, and to also allow users directly state times and rates in units of generations.
 However, the ``mspms`` command line application is fully :program:`ms` compatible.

 *******************
 Running simulations